-In 2014 Science Magazine issued an analysis of the 17 skulls collection of Sima, 7 of them not released before.
-This study came 21 years after Nature issued the description of the first 3 skulls found in Sima.
+In 2014 the analysis of the 17 skulls from Sima was published.
+7 skulls of the collection had not been published before.
+This study came 21 years after the description of the first 3 skulls.

 What are the key conclusions of this study?

-1) About the evolution of the neandertal skulls in Sima.
+1) About the evolution of neandertal features in the Sima materials.
 Not all the skeleton parts developed simultaneously.
 The first neandertal features developed were the teeth, the jaw and the face, which suggest some masticatory specialization.

-3) The braincases are not neandertal.
-Their average brain size is less than modern humans and less than neandertals.
-They developed the brain separately and later.
+3) The braincases are not neandertal-like.
+Their average brain size is less than modern humans’ and also less than Neandertals’.
+The brain evolved quite later.

-4) The uniformity of the Sima population contrasts with the variation when comparing to other European fossils in Mid Pleistocene (780-130 K years ago).
-This can be explained by age and regional variations, also by interbreeding with archaic populations.
+4) The uniformity of the Sima population contrasts with the variation when comparing to other European fossils in the Middle Pleistocene (780 to 130,000 years ago).
+This can be explained by age and regional variations, and also by interbreeding with archaic populations.

 This paper followed another study in 2012 by Chris Stringer, which helped position the Sima fossils outside the taxon Homo heidelbergensis.
 The Atapuerca team had initially classified the few fossils found in 1993 as Homo heidelbergensis, a species described in 1907 with more primitive features than in Sima.
-Now this is official: they are not Homo heidelbergensis.
+Now this is official: they are no longer Homo heidelbergensis.
 But what are they exactly?
-Are they neandertals, are they an unknown species ancestor of neandertal…?
+Early Neandertals, an unknown species ancestor of Neandertal…?